 - Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least IO feet (3 meters).
+Back up to the center of the arena or at least ten feet (three meters).
 Hesitate. - 2.
-Complete four spins to the right. - Complete four and one-quarter spins to the left so that the horse is facing the left wall or fence.
-Hesitate. - 4.
-Beginning on the right lead, complete three circles to the right: the first two circles large and fast, the third circle small and slow.
+Complete four spins to the right.
+Hesitate. - Complete four and one-quarter spins to the left so that the horse is facing the left wall or fence.
+Hesitate. - Beginning on the right lead, complete three circles to the right: the first two circles large and fast, the third circle small and slow.
 Change leads at the center of the arena. - Complete three circles to the left: the first circle small and slow, the next two circles large and fast.
 Change leads at the center of the arena. - 6.
 Begin a large circle to the right but do not close this circle.
-Run down the right side of the arena past the center marker and do a left rollback at least 20 feet (6 meters) from the wall or fence no hesitation. - 7.
+Run down the right side of the arena past the center marker and do a left rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - 7.
 Continue back around the previous circle but do not close this circle.
-Run down the left side of the arena past the center marker and do a right roll-back at least 20 feet (6 meters) from the wall or fence no hesitation. - 8.
+Run down the left side of the arena past the center and do a right rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - 8.
 Continue back around previous circle but do not close this circle.
-Run down the right side of the arena past the center marker and do a sliding stop at least 20 feet (6 meters) from the wall or fence.
+Run down the right side of the arena past the center marker and do a sliding stop at least twenty feet (six meters) from the wall or fence.
 Hesitate to demonstrate completion of the pattern.

-Horses must jog the majority of the way to the center.
-Failure to jog the majority of the way to the center will result in a O for failure to complete the pattern as written.
-Horses must walk or stop prior to starting pattern.
+Horses must jog to the center of the arena.
+Horses must walk or stop prior to starting the pattern.
 Beginning at the center of the arena facing the left wall or fence.

-- 1. Complete four spins to the left.
+- I. Complete four spins to the left.
 Hesitate. - 2.
 Complete four spins to the right.
-Hesitate. - Beginning on the right lead, complete three circles to the right; the first circle small and slow; the next two circles large and fast.
-Change leads at the center of the arena. - 4.
-Complete three circles to the left; the first circle small and slow; the next two circles large and fast.
-Change leads at the center of the arena. - Begin a large circle to the right, but do not close this circle.Run down the center of the arena past the end marker and do a right roll-back no hesitation. - 6.
-Run up the middle to the opposite end of the arena past the end marker and do a left rollback - no hesitation. - Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least IO feet (3 meters). - Hesitate to demonstrate completion of the pattern.
+Hesitate. - Beginning on the right lead complete three circles to the right; the first circle small and slow; the next two circles large and fast.
+Change leads at the center of the arena. - Complete three circles to the left; the first circle small and slow; the next two circles large and fast.
+Change leads at the center of the arena. - Begin a large circle to the right, but do not close this circle.
+Run down the center of the arena past the end marker and do a right rollback-no hesitation. - Run up the middle to the opposite end of the arena past the end marker and do a left rollback-no hesitation. - 7.
+Run past the center marker and do a sliding stop.
+Back up to the center of the arena or at least ten feet (three meters).
+Hesitate to demonstrate completion of the pattern.